United Nations Security Council Resolution S/1999/201: China's counterattack

 China's permanent representative to the United Nations did not speak until after the vote.
 Qin Huasun believes that the situation in Macedonia has improved, and there is no need to extend any preventive intervention force.
 He also called out the participating countries not to interfere in China's decision., and stated:

 We believe that deciding one’s own position on the merits of a matter is the right of every sovereign State.
 Some countries made accusations against China.
 Those accusations are totally groundless.

-This is the second time China has used its veto power at the United Nations over the additional Taiwan issue.
+This is the second time China has used its veto power at the United Nations over the political status of Taiwan.
 Last time, in 1997, China also vetoed sending military observers to Guatemala, because Guatemala has diplomatic relations with Taiwan.
 Besides, it supports Taiwan's return to the United Nations in the name of the Republic of China.